intel/llvm/sycl/doc/EnvironmentVariables.md

 ### `SYCL_UR_TRACE` Options

-`SYCL_UR_TRACE` accepts a bit-mask.
+`SYCL_UR_TRACE` accepts a bit-mask, so individual tracing types can be enabled.
+Setting a value of `-1` will enable all tracing types.

 Supported tracing levels are in the table below

 | Option | Description |
 | ------ | ----------- |